salesforce/Avocat/README.md

       $ npm run refresh
     ```

-- **Other commands:** ("ci:test", "ci:coverage", "ci:validate") these custom commands are used by [SFCI](https://searchdevci.dop.sfdc.net/job/searchdev/job/avocat/) when pushing new changes.
+- **Other commands:** ("ci:test", "ci:coverage", "ci:validate") these custom commands are used by the CI when pushing new changes.

 ## Supported Contract Formats
 | Format | Status |